jupyterlab/jupyterlab/docs/source/user/interface.rst

    :align: center
    :class: jp-screenshot

-The left sidebar can be collapsed or expanded by clicking on the active sidebar tab:
+The left sidebar can be collapsed or expanded by selecting "Show Left Sidebar" in the View menu or by clicking on the active sidebar tab:

 .. raw:: html